Why are you so obsessed with the Reproductive Health Act?

 It is—not only for New Yorkers, but for women across the country who rely on our state as a reproductive rights haven.
 In 2014, 12.9% of all abortions in America were performed in New York; as more and more states pass ultra-restrictive laws, that number could go up.
 And once Roe v.
 Wade is overturned?
 New York could be one of the few states that hasn’t outright banned abortion.
 That’s why we need to update our law—for New Yorkers, yes, but also for all Americans.

 So how do we do that?

-It’s all about the Reproductive Health Act.
+We either get Governor Cuomo and the State Assembly and Senate leaders to move abortion out of the penal code as part of their 2019 budget (which they finalize in the spring of 2018) or we get the Reproductive Health Act to pass the State Assembly and Senate.
 This bill would update New York’s abortion law, not only bringing it in line with the standard of Roe v.
 Wade, but also expanding it.

 It would codify in New York the protections currently recognized by the US Supreme Court, treat abortion as health care (instead of as a criminal act), protect health care providers who perform these vital services, and enshrine the constitutional standard that women can access abortion care throughout pregnancy when her health or life is at risk or the fetus is not viable.
 Ultimately, it affirms that it’s a fundamental right for a woman to have control over her own body in New York State.

 The bill needs to pass the New York State Senate—and that’s where we have a problem.
 For the past four years, the bill has stalled in the Senate.
 Rally+Rise believes that if we organize ourselves and put pressure on elected officials, we can change that in 2018.